Factsheet on A(H7N9)

 Case management and treatment

-Studies of A(H7N9) viruses isolated from humans suggest that they are resistant to adamantane antiviral agents but susceptible to neuraminidase inhibitors oseltamivir and zanamivir [19-21].
+Studies of A(H7N9) viruses isolated from humans suggested that they were resistant to adamantane antiviral agents but susceptible to neuraminidase inhibitors oseltamivir and zanamivir [19-21].
 However, Arg292Lys substitutions in the viral neuraminidase associated with reduced susceptibility to neuraminidase inhibitors have been documented in several cases after the start of oseltamivir treatment .
-A study, describing a family cluster with probable human-to-human transmission, detected one amino acid substitution in the PB2 gene, two new mutations in the NA and six in the PB2 gene, which were not present in isolates from the first wave in 2013.
+A study describing a family cluster with probable human-to-human transmission, detected one amino acid substitution in the PB2 gene, two new mutations in the NA and six in the PB2 gene, which were not present in isolates from the first wave in 2013.
 These new isolates showed drug resistance to oseltamivir but were sensitive to peramivir .

-Considering the severity of the disease, the fact that limited human-to-human transmission cannot be excluded in some clusters, that no vaccine is available against A(H7N9), and the favourable safety profile of the anti-viral drugs of choice, it is likely that the benefits of post-exposure chemoprophylaxis of close contacts with neuraminidase inhibitors outweigh the risks.
+Considering the severity of the disease, the fact that limited human-to-human transmission cannot be excluded in some clusters, that no vaccine is available against avian influenza viruses, and the favourable safety profile of the anti-viral drugs of choice, it is likely that the benefits of post-exposure chemoprophylaxis of close contacts with neuraminidase inhibitors outweigh the risks.
 Evidence of benefits and effectiveness of treatment, remain very limited.
 Early or presumptive treatment with neuraminidase inhibitors could be considered by the local health authorities for suspected or confirmed cases and post-exposure prophylaxis could be considered for contacts of confirmed cases according to national policies.

 Public health control measures